anikx7/Game_finder_data_mining/README.md

 # Development Phase I: Search

 The Video Game Recommender System shows top 10 games list based on user reviews.
 The Game Finder App use Metacritic Video Game Comments.
-To find top 10 games, the app use inverted term frequency for finiding similarities between user query and and game.
+To find the top 10 games, the app uses inverted term frequency for finding similarities between the user query and the game.

 # Background
 In the information retrieval, TF-IDF stands for term frequency-inverse document frequency.
 TF-IDF is tells us how important a particular word.
 Both tf and idf calculated separately.